-- 48. Banks in resolution may suffer from the discontinuity of relevant services if the service providers cannot perform their services due to the lack of financial resources to support the service provision.
-For this reason, the EfB are aimed at ensuring that unregulated intra-group ("UIG") service providers27 of relevant services remain financially resilient in resolution and related restructuring.
-In line with the FSB Guidance, it is expected that "[w]here relevant services are provided by an unregulated intra-group provider, banks receiving the services are expected to ensure that the provider has adequate liquid resources (at least equivalent to 50% of annual fixed overheads) which are segregated from other group assets.
-This may imply holding liquid assets or making deposits with third parties" (EfB Principle 4.3). - 49.
+- 48.49.
+Banks in resolution may suffer from the discontinuity of relevant services if the service providers cannot perform their services due to the lack of financial resources to support the service provision.
+For this reason, the EfB are aimed at ensuring that unregulated intra-group ("UIG") service providers of relevant services remain financially resilient in resolution and related restructuring.
+In line with the FSB Guidance and EBA Resolvability Guidelines, it is expected that "[w]here relevant services are provided by an unregulated intra-group provider, banks receiving the services are expected to ensure that the provider has adequate liquid resources (at least equivalent to 50% of annual fixed overheads) which are segregated from other group assets.
+This may imply holding liquid assets or making deposits with third parties" (EfB Principle 4.3). - 49.50.
 As a bank can organise the provision of services in a number of ways, the EfB distinguishes how banks are expected to ensure that service providers are financially resilient depending on whether the services are provided from within the group, or from outside the group.
-This guidance focuses on financial resilience related to UIG service providers and is addressed to banks receiving relevant services from those providers. - Where relevant services are provided by a third-party provider, banks are expected to undertake adequate due diligence of the financial resilience of the third-party provider, in line with the approach which the banks need to follow in normal times, as outlined in the "EBA Guidelines on outsourcing arrangements".28 - Where relevant services are provided intra-group, while regulated intra-group service providers are covered by prudential requirements in this regard, for UIG service providers banks are expected to ensure a certain minimum of liquid resources. - 50.
-In order to achieve financial resilience of UIG service providers banks should ensure that UIG service providers are supported by appropriate financial resources to cover liquidity needs that they can come across in resolution and related restructuring.
-In particular, over the course of the resolution process of another legal entity in the group, UIG service providers may experience liquidity stress due to the materialisation of financial risks such as: - delay of the service recipients in fulfilling their payment obligations related to the services provision during stress, resolution and related restructuring; - internal frictions that can arise in resolution, whereby financial resources are otherwise available within the group but cannot be accessed in a timely manner by the service providers;
+This guidance focuses on financial resilience related to UIG service providers and is addressed to banks receiving relevant services from those providers. - Where relevant services are provided by a third-party provider, banks are expected to undertake adequate due diligence of the financial resilience of the third-party provider, in line with the approach which the banks need to follow in normal times, as outlined in the "EBA Guidelines on outsourcing arrangements". - Where relevant services are provided intra-group, while regulated intra-group service providers are covered by prudential requirements in this regard, for UIG service providers banks are expected to ensure a certain minimum of liquid resources.

-27 Dedicated intra-group service companies which provide services to another entity within their group, and are not operating institution entities subject to prudential regulation regarding capital/liquidity on an individual basis, including where prudential requirements are waived.
+Dedicated intra-group service companies which provide services to another entity within their group, and are not operating institution entities subject to prudential regulation regarding capital/liquidity on an individual basis, including where prudential requirements are waived.